 We are planning on growing 1,000 square meters under plastic initially.
 These guys have it all planned out.
 The soil here looks good but is being studied, and the water is as clean as God made it.
 The farm is free of major pests, including the two-legged kind.
 We will be growing tomatoes grafted onto the roots of other nightshade plants--eggplant and potatoes.
 They are stronger and less vulnerable to the nasty things that live in soil.

 One unexpected treasure Rath discovered along the way was a tomato I have formally named "Cambodia Rose."
 This cultivar brought by French settlers to Cambodia in the 19th century was very common in rural gardens and city markets, but nearly completely vanished during the time that the Khmer Rouge controlled the country.
-Rath guesses that only a few dozen people have continued to grow it deepin the countryside since then.
+Rath guesses that only a few dozen people have continued to grow it deep in the countryside since then.
 He found some "volunteers" (plants that grew from seeds that were not intentionally planted there, and were most likely transported there by birds) growing in the boonies.
 This small, pleated, blush red-to-pink fruit has slightly orange shoulders.
 It's a real survivor.
-I was given some seeds of my own and hope to find a place sunny enough to get them to bear fruit.
-I cannot wait to taste the tomato that survived the Khmer Rouge!
+Compact plants grow fruit that grow to about 1kg and are so sweet that you will want to eat the entire tomato at once.

 I am expecting our first crop in December, mostly destined for restaurants in neighboring countries that can sell a $20 tomato salad.
 I am not interested in retail sales since most Thais will not understand heirloom tomatoes.
 Indeed, precious few have been privileged to taste a "real" tomato in their lives.
 But we will be making tomatoes available to friends who, like me, who miss them very much.